ml-archive/blog/source/_posts/2018-07-16-SiriShortcuts.md

 }
 ```

-We have now created a custom `NSUserActivity` what is both eligible for search and prediction, with a custom `suggestedInvocationPhrase` to be suggested later for our users when creating a `Voice Shortcut`.
+We have now created a custom `NSUserActivity` which is both eligible for search and prediction, with a custom `suggestedInvocationPhrase` to be suggested later for our users when creating a `Voice Shortcut`.
 As well we have added  a `contentAttributeSet` to our activity.
 This will allow our users to find the activity as well via `Core Spotlight`.

 We are now ready to donate this activity to Siri.
 For this switch back to our `CatalogViewController` and in our `viewDidLoad` call `userActivity = NSUserActivity.catalogActivity`.
 By simply assigning our custom activity to the `ViewController` we have now donated it to Siri.